 Sir Louis Matheson, KBE, CMG was born in Huddersfield, UK, in 1912 and became the foundation Vice Chancellor of Monash University in Melbourne, Australia.
 He died in 2002.

-Major-General John Matheson 1912-2003, was a distinguished man of medicine and a renowned surgeon who saw active service in the Second World War and then lectured at Edinburgh University and in the Royal Army Medical Corps.
+Major-General John Matheson 1912-2003, was a distinguished man of medicine and a renowned surgeon who saw active service in the Second World War in the Royal Army Medical Corps and eventually became Dean of Postgraduate Medicine at Edinburgh University.
 He specialised in tropical diseases but had a reputation as an expert on such subjects as gunshot wounds and gas gangrene.

 The Very Rev. Dr. James Matheson 1912-2007 Moderator of the General Assembly of the Church of Scotland in 1975, had a distinguished career that bridged ecclesiastical divides.
 From a beginning as a Free Church minister, he moved to the Church of Scotland, serving initially in Dunedin, New Zealand, before returning to his native country as minister of Blackhall St Columba's Parish Church in Edinburgh.
 His growing interest in Christian Stewardship, led to his appointment as the first full-time secretary of the Church of Scotland's stewardship and budget committee, for which he was awarded an honorary doctorate of divinity by the University of Edinburgh.

 John Ross Matheson, OC CD QC FRHSC, 1917-2013, was a Canadian lawyer, judge and member of parliament who helped develop Canada's maple leaf flag, adopted in 1965, and the Order of Canada, established in Canada's centennial year, 1967, by Her Majesty Queen Elizabeth II.
 For many years, he was active in the Clan's Canada branch, attending highland games and other events across North America and the UK.